British Nigerians: Language

 In England and Wales in 2011, 14,914 people (0.03% of all residents aged three and over) spoke Yoruba as a main language, 7,946 (0.01%) spoke Igbo and 6,639 (0.01%) spoke other Nigerian languages.
 In London, 10,119 people (0.13% of all residents aged three and over) spoke Yoruba as a main language, 5,252 (0.07%) people spoke Igbo and 3,577 (0.05%) spoke other Nigerian languages.
-However, in the most recent population census of 2021, Igbo speaking population in England and Wales has increased significantly to 11,074 making Igbo the most spoken Nigerian language in the area.
+However, in the most recent population census of 2021, the Igbo speaking population in England and Wales has increased significantly to 11,074 making Igbo the most spoken Nigerian language in the area.

 Education

 According to the Institute for Public Policy Research, Nigerian pupils are among best performing student groups in the United Kingdom.
 Taking data for only England, a 2013 IPPR survey reported that the proportion of British Nigerian pupils gaining 5 A*–C grades at GCSE (including Maths and English) in 2010–2011 was 21.8 percentage points higher than the England mean of 59.6 per cent.
 This average was calculated using student data, where available, from various local authorities in England.

 The number of Nigerian pupils at British private schools is growing.
 In November 2013, The Spectator noted that Nigerians, along with Russians, "are now the fastest-growing population in British private schools".
 In 2013, the number of entrants to private schools from Nigeria increased by 16 per cent.

 According to Higher Education Statistics Agency data, 17,620 students from Nigeria were studying at British public higher education institutions in the academic year 2011–12.
 This made them the third largest country-of-origin group behind students from China and India.
 Of the 17,620, 6,500 were undergraduates, 9,620 taught postgraduates and 1,500 research postgraduates.

 Research by Euromonitor International for the British Council indicates that in 2010, the majority (66 per cent) of Nigerian foreign students attended universities in the UK.
 The students are mainly drawn to these institutions' English language academic system.
 Their time studying in Britain is also facilitated by an established and large Nigerian community and by "the relative proximity of the UK to Nigeria".